Memories (1995 film): Magnetic Rose

-Directed by Kōji Morimoto and animated by Studio 4°C. Script by noted anime director Satoshi Kon, based on a story by Katsuhiro Otomo.
-This episode featured music from Puccini's Madama Butterfly and Tosca.
-Specifically sampled in the episode was Un Bel Di Vedremo and Con Onor Muore...
-Tu, tu?
-Piccolo iddio from Madama Butterfly and Non la Sospiri, la Nostra Casetta from Act I of Tosca.
+Directed by Kōji Morimoto and animated by Studio 4°C. Screenplay by Satoshi Kon, based on a story by Katsuhiro Otomo.
+Music in this episode was composed by Yoko Kanno and largely based upon Giacomo Puccini's Madama Butterfly and Tosca.
+Kon also provided animation layout for this segment.

-Music was composed by Yoko Kanno and largely influenced by Giacomo Puccini's Madama Butterfly.
-It is primarily operatic and highly involved, reflecting the serious, intense nature the film takes on as it progresses.
+Arias from Un bel dì, vedremo, Con onor muore and Tu, tu piccolo Iddio were specifically sampled from Madama Butterfly, while Non la sospiri, la nostra casetta was sampled from Act I of Tosca.

 Stink Bomb

 Directed by Tensai Okamura and animated by Madhouse.
 Script by Katsuhiro Otomo.
-Music is by Jun Miyake and uses jazz and funk as its main influence, adding to the film's chaotic, comedic nature.
+Music is by Jun Miyake and uses jazz and ska as its main influence, buttressing the film's chaotic, comedic nature.

 It is mentioned in the interview featurette that the story for Stink Bomb is based on an actual event.

 Otomo initially asked Yoshiaki Kawajiri to direct the film, but Kawajiri did not accept because the script was different from his own style.
 Kawajiri was involved in storyboard revisions as a supervisor, and also worked on the tunnel scene as a key animator.

 Cannon Fodder

-Written and directed by Katsuhiro Otomo and animated by Studio 4 °C. Music by Hiroyuki Nagashima.
+Written and directed by Katsuhiro Otomo and animated by Studio 4°C. Music by Hiroyuki Nagashima.
 The score of Cannon Fodder is difficult to categorize; blending brass band, orchestral and avant-garde compositional techniques.

-Through unusual animation techniques, the illusion is created that the film consists of one continuous shot or long take.
+The film consists of one continuous shot.
+Animation film director Sunao Katabuchi was specially invited to devise the techniques used to produce this illusion.